 - Low Fat

 - 1 can (15 ounces) mandarin oranges, drained

 - 1 can (14.5 ounces) water-packed sliced peaches, drained

 - 1 can (8 ounces) water-packed pineapple chunks, drained

 In a small bowl, combine the cream cheese, yogurt, sugar and vanilla.
 Using an electric mixer on high speed, beat until smooth.

+Drain the canned fruit.
 In a separate bowl, combine the oranges, peaches and pineapple.
 Add the cream cheese mixture and fold together.
 Cover and refrigerate until well-chilled.